timmooren/hcd/logs/tim.md

 Tuesday 22 June:
 - Ran base model with ROI = 32x32 and 48x48
 - Ran batchnorm model with ROI = 48x48 and write analysis
+- Ran batchnorm with rotation range
-- Conclusion: ROI does not improve our model
+- Conclusion: ROI and rotation range do not improve our model
+- Ran batchnorm with zoonn
+- Tomorrow:  ask again about accuracy fluctuations